ub-math/exam_guides/docs/instructor.md

 and enter their UBIT username and password, and the above exam password.
 The exam password should be kept secret until it is delivered to the students at the moment you want them to start work on the exam.

+To verify that the exam is accessible on the exam server, go to [exams.math.buffalo.edu](https://exams.math.buffalo.edu){:target="_blank" rel="noopener"}, log in using your own UBIT credentials, and then enter the exam password.
+You will have the same view of the exam as a student would.

 <h5>Important:</h5>
 <p>
 Do not place the links to the exam server (<a href="https://exams.math.buffalo.edu" target="_blank">exams.math.buffalo.edu</a>